cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 Unit of work relations might be misread as a lack of normalization in the source data.
 But as the words "without any known" indicate, it might just be a lack of knowledge about a hidden meaning.

 ## Denormalized data
 When source data contains multiple fields, which target the same satellite columns without any different business keys, this might look like denormalized data and trigger the desire to normalize it into a multiactive satellite.

 Data vault  recommends to keep the denormalized structure in the raw vault to allow full auditability.
-That's why DVPD core will not support any explicit syntax that allows denormalization in the load phase.
+That's why DVPD core will not support any explicit syntax that expresses denormalization in the load phase.

 # Model topologies